surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.47.3-dev.1 =
+= 3.47.3 =

 (2017/10/28) Fixed the WooCommerce og:type value for product category and tag archive pages (Pro version).
 Renamed the e-commerce filters (Pro version).
-Refactored the NgfbProEcomWoocommerce 'filter_og_seed' method (Pro version).
+Refactored the WpssoProEcomWoocommerce 'filter_og_seed' method (Pro version).

 = 3.47.2 =

 (2017/10/28) Fix for The Event Manager currency symbol.
-Refactored NgfbSchema add_single_*_data methods.
+Refactored WpssoSchema add_single_*_data methods.
 Fix to limit mentions in Schema CollectionPage.
 Fix to prefer getting the Yoast SEO meta from Yoast SEO plugin, instead of directly from the Yoast SEO meta options.

 = 3.47.1 =